 Design internships offer students opportunities to hone design, drafting, or carpentry skills while working alongside professional designers as they design and create new exhibition spaces.

-Interns in the Visitor Services department encounter and engage visitors from all over the city, the U.S., and the world.
-Intern tasks might include staffing an interactive exhibition, greeting school groups, assisting at the reception area, or supporting work done behind the scenes.
+Interns encounter and engage visitors from across the city, throughout the United States, and around the world.
+Intern tasks include staffing interactive exhibitions, greeting school groups, assisting at the reception area, or supporting work done behind the scenes.